An Industrial-Scale Sequential Recommender for LinkedIn Feed Ranking: System architecture

 \subsubsection{Disaggregated Inference Components}

 The inference driver is a CPU-based service that handles feature fetching, feature tracking, and request-context-specific CPU-bound transformations.
 These operations are not GPU-friendly and are therefore isolated from GPU resources.
 The PyTorch inference server is a Python-based service optimized for GPU execution.
 It exposes a high-performance gRPC interface that wraps Apache Arrow buffers inside protobuf messages, enabling zero-copy conversion of large data payloads directly to PyTorch tensors.
 This design eliminates expensive serialization and memory copy operations, allowing the transformer model to process features efficiently on the GPU.
-The disaggregated setup provides significant operational flexibility, as CPU and GPU workloads can be scaled independently based on their respective bottlenecks and resource requirements.